-The term tests and the final examination are closed book.
+The midterm test and the final examination are closed book.
 Statistical tables will be provided if required.
 A non-programmable calculator might be necessary (graphing calculators are not permitted).
 However, other electronic devices, such as cell phones and MP3, are strictly prohibited.

-If you miss a terms test, you will be assigned a mark of zero, unless reasons and acceptable evidence are provided.
+If you miss the midterm test, you will be assigned a mark of zero, unless reasons and acceptable evidence are provided.
 A make-up test will not be scheduled.
-Students who miss the term tests with legitimate reasons will have the midterm weights added to the final examination.
+Students who miss the midterm test with legitimate reasons will have the midterm weight added to the final examination.
 The Final Exam will be held on a date to be selected later by the Department of Statistics and will be 3 hours in duration.